SFDO-Community/Summit-Events-App/docs/scatch-org-creation.md

 git clone <the URL you copied from your forked repository>
 ```

-8. Navigate into the newly created directory that contains the Summit Event App code.
+8. Navigate into the newly created directory that contains the Summit Events App code.
 Check to make sure a proper CumulusCI project has been established by typing this command into your terminal:

 ```bash
 cci project info
 ```

 Your Summit Events App is a pre-configured CumulusCI project.
-If you get the following after the above comman something is wrong with your copy of summit events (seek help):
+If you get the following after the above comman something is wrong with your copy of the Summit Events App (seek help):

 ```bash
 The file cumulusci.yml was not found in the repo root.
 Are you in a CumulusCI project directory?